tuckervbos/RobinHood_96/README.md

   Users can ask stock-related questions and get tailored advice from an LLM via `/recommendations`.

 - 🌐 **RESTful Flask API**
-  Clean, JSON-based endpoints built using Flask Blueprints and deployed with Gunicorn.
+  Clean, JSON-based endpoints built using Python decorators and Flask Blueprints.

 - 🧠 **DeepSeek-OpenAI SDK Integration**
   Used the community OpenAI-compatible SDK with `base_url="https://api.deepseek.com"` and `OpenAI(api_key=...)`.